1351530910/456-bst-backend/README.md

 7. in Startup.cs, uncomment 'usercontext.Database.EnsureDeleted();' if need to delete an old database with the same name
 8. run

+**make sure that the app has All Access/Priviledgesff to all files in its folder

 P.S.
  in ConnectionString.cs,
  servertype is either "MSSQL" or "MYSQL" connection string is something that should be similar to "server=serverurl;database=dbname;user=username;password=password"